computoms/clock/README.md

 $ ./clock show
 ```

 Several filters are available.
+See `./clock --help` for the full documentation.

 Default is to show all the tasks, ordered by first tag.

 To show all the tasks with their details: